Trump Asks Supreme Court to Reinstate Travel Ban

 (CN) – The Trump administration on Thursday night asked the Supreme Court to immediately reinstate its ban on travelers from six mostly Muslim countries, arguing the Fourth Circuit made several mistakes in ruling against the Trump travel policy last week.

-On May 25, an en banc Fourth Circuit ruled 10-3 that the Trump administration’s claims the ban addresses national security concerns is an after-the-fact justification for a policy that was “rooted in religious animus and intended to bar Muslims from this country.”
+On May 25, an en banc Fourth Circuit ruled 10-3 that the Trump administration used national security as an after-the-fact justification for a policy “rooted in religious animus and intended to bar Muslims from this country.”

+Trump’s revised ban inspired challenges across the country, but the case at hand was the first to face appellate review.
+Led by the International Refugee Assistance Project, the challengers must respond to Trump’s petition for a writ of certiorari by June 12 at 3 p.m.

-In addition to its petition for a grant of certiorari, the administration applied for a stay in the Fourth Circuit as well as application to stay a Hawaiian injunction pending appeal in the Ninth Circuit (State of Hawaii, et al v.
-Donald Trump, et al.)
+In addition to its petition for a grant of certiorari, the administration filed one application for a stay in the Fourth Circuit and another application to stay an injunction from Hawaii pending appeal in the Ninth Circuit.

-In a statement, Justice Department spokeswoman Sarah Isgur Flores said, “We have asked the Supreme Court to hear this important case and are confident that President Trump’s executive order is well within his lawful authority to keep the Nation safe and protect our communities from terrorism.”
+“We have asked the Supreme Court to hear this important case and are confident that President Trump’s executive order is well within his lawful authority to keep the Nation safe and protect our communities from terrorism,” Justice Department spokeswoman Sarah Isgur Flores said in a statement.

-“The President is not required to admit people from countries that sponsor or shelter terrorism, until he determines that they can be properly vetted and do not pose a security risk to the United States,” Flores said.
+“The president is not required to admit people from countries that sponsor or shelter terrorism, until he determines that they can be properly vetted and do not pose a security risk to the United States,” Flores added.

 In filings Thursday night, the Justice Department asked the high court to temporarily lift injunctions that bar officials from carrying out Trump’s directive to suspend visa issuance to citizens of six majority-Muslim countries and halt the flow of refugees to the U.S. from across the globe.